Adult Learning and Employment

 We understand how important learning to speak English is to help with finding a job.
 There are lots of opportunities in Lincolnshire to learn and improve your English.
 English language courses are sometimes referred to as ESOL – English for Speakers of Other Languages.

-The Learning to Speak English section on Connect to Support includes a lot of information about the different opportunities to learn to speak English in Lincolnshire.
+The Learning to Speak English section includes a lot of information about the different opportunities to learn to speak English in Lincolnshire.
 Some of these are formal educational settings like colleges, some are informal places like community groups.

 Employment rights